chrislusf/gleam/README.md

 Gleam is built in Go, and the user defined computation can be written in Go, Lua, Unix pipe tools, or any streaming programs.

-It is convenient to write logic in Lua, but Lua is not required.
+It is convenient to write logic in Lua, but Lua is optional.
 Go is also supported with a little bit extra effort.

 ### High Performance

 * Go itself has high performance and concurrency.
-LuaJIT also has high performance comparable to C, Java, Go.
+Optional LuaJIT also has high performance comparable to C, Java, Go.
 * LuaJIT stream processes data, no context switches between Go and Lua.
 * Data flows through memory, optionally to disk.
 * Multiple map reduce steps are merged together for better performance.